The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

-\item\textit{Feature-based Distance Functions}: These measures extract descriptive features from the time series and compare them.
-The Pearson correlation coefficient (PCC) $\rho$ is probably the most famous measure.
+These measures extract descriptive features from the time series and compare them.
+The Pearson correlation coefficient (PCC) $\rho$ is probably the most famous measure of this type.
 The PCC is defined as the covariance of the two time series divided by the product of their standard deviations.
-In fact, the PCC is a similarity measure.
-One simple way to transform it into a distance function is considering $d_{\text{COR}}(X,Y) = 1 - |\rho_{XY}|$.
-The Temporal Correlation and Raw Values (CORT) measure \citep{chouakria07} modulates a conventional distance (like Euclidean or DTW) according to the temporal correlation.
-The mutual information (MI) is also a well known nonlinear measure defined as the information that two time series share \citep{meila03}.
-The maximal information coefficient (MIC) considers that if exits a relationship between two time series, then it is possible to draw a grid on the scatter plot of these two series that encapsulate that relationship \citep{reshef11}.
+The Temporal Correlation and Raw Values (CORT) measure \cite{chouakria07} modulates a conventional distance (like Euclidean or DTW) according to the temporal correlation.
+Mutual information (MI) is another well known nonlinear measure defined as the information that two time series share \cite{meila03}.
+The maximal information coefficient (MIC) considers that if there exits a relationship between two time series, then it is possible to draw a grid on the scatter plot of these two series that encapsulates that relationship \cite{reshef11}.
 MIC automatically finds the best grid and returns the largest possible MI.
-Other examples of feature-based measures are the cross-correlation \citep{deza09}, Fourier coefficients \citep{agrawal93}, Autocorrelations coefficients \citep{galeano00}, and Periodograms \citep{casado03,caiado06}.
+Other examples of feature-based measures are based on cross-correlation functions \cite{deza09}, Fourier coefficients \cite{agrawal93}, auto-correlation coefficients \cite{galeano00} and periodograms \cite{casado03,caiado06}.